nick0ve/how-to-bypass-aslr-on-linux-x86_64/README.md

 Finally, we know everything we need about the memory mappings, now it is just a matter of leveraging a write what where primitive into code execution.

-To achieve code execution I overwrote libkayle.so's memcpy@got entry with system@libc.
+To achieve code execution I overwrote libkyle.so's memcpy@got entry with system@libc.

-### Get libkayle base
+### Get libkyle base
-Luckily for us libc base and libkayle.so base are at a constant offset from the lastMappedPage, I didn't know that was the case so I wrote a egghunter which search for `\x7fELF` \(Header of ELF executables\), which in the end wasn't useful.
+Luckily for us libc base and libkyle.so base are at a constant offset from the lastMappedPage, I didn't know that was the case so I wrote a egghunter which search for `\x7fELF` \(Header of ELF executables\), which in the end wasn't useful.
 ```py
     # Scan backwards looking for b'\x7fELF'
     i = 0